rafalochman/rafalochman/README.md

 ### Projects in development

 **InvMed** - system supporting the inventory of goods in a medical warehouse.
-I'm currently developing it in ASP.NET Core.
+I'm currently developing it in ASP.NET Core Blazor.